-Mark Gallagher has held senior roles in the high performance environment of Formula 1 motor racing during a 30 year career.
+During the course of a 30 year career Mark Gallagher has held senior roles in the high performance environment of Formula 1 motor racing.
 Today he is an author, broadcaster and industry analyst who continues to work with drivers and teams at the forefront of this global sport.
-He is also a renowned public speaker and since 1998 has provided compelling keynote presentations and insights to organisations world wide.
+He is also a renowned public speaker and since 1998 has provided keynote presentations and insights to organisations world wide.

 How a Team Culture Fuels High Performance